 Benefit Description You pay After the calendar year deductible Family Planning (cont.)
-Standard Option High Option Reversal of voluntary surgical sterilization Preimplantation genetic diagnosis (PGD) Genetic counseling All charges All charges Infertility services Standard Option High Option Diagnosis and treatment of infertility, except as shown in Not covered.
-PPO: 10% of the Plan's allowance PPO: 10% of the Plan's allowance Note: Certain prescription drugs for the treatment of infertility are covered under Prescription drug benefits.
+Standard Option Value Plan Genetic counseling All charges All charges Genetic screening Infertility services Standard Option Value Plan Diagnosis and treatment of infertility, except as shown in Not covered.
+PPO: 10% of the Plan's allowance PPO: 20% of the Plan's allowance Note: Certain prescription drugs for the treatment of infertility are covered under Prescription drug benefits , Section 5(f).
 Call the Plan for a list of drugs that are covered for this service.
-Non-PPO: 30% of the Plan's allowance and any difference between our allowance and the billed amount Non-PPO: 30% of the Plan's allowance and any difference between our allowance and the billed amount Not covered: All charges All charges Infertility services after voluntary sterilization Assisted reproductive technology (ART) procedures, such as: - artificial insemination - in vitro fertilization - embryo transfer and gamete intra-fallopian transfer (GIFT) - intravaginal insemination (IVI) - intracervical insemination (ICI) - intrauterine insemination (IUI) Services and supplies related to ART procedures • Cost of donor sperm or egg Sperm bank storage fees Allergy care Standard Option High Option Testing, including materials PPO: \$20 copayment per office visit for adults (No deductible); \$10 copayment per office visit for dependent children under age 22 (No deductible); and 10% of the Plan's allowance for other services performed during the visit (calendar year deductible applies) PPO: \$20 copayment per office visit for adults (No deductible); \$10 copayment per office visit for dependent children under age 22 (No deductible); and 10% of the Plan's allowance for other services performed during the visit (calendar year deductible applies)
+Non-PPO: 30% of the Plan's allowance and any difference between our allowance and the billed amount Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount Not covered: All charges All charges • Infertility services after voluntary sterilization • Assisted reproductive technology (ART) procedures, such as: - artificial insemination - in vitro fertilization - embryo transfer and gamete intra-fallopian transfer (GIFT) - intravaginal insemination (IVI) - intracervical insemination (ICI) - intrauterine insemination (IUI) • Services and supplies related to ART procedures • Cost of donor sperm or egg • Sperm bank collection and storage fees • Surrogacy (host uterus/gestational carrier) Allergy care Standard Option Value Plan Testing, including materials PPO: \$20 copayment per office visit for adults (No deductible); \$10 copayment per office visit for dependent children under age 22 (No deductible); and 10% of the Plan's allowance for other services performed during the visit (calendar year deductible applies) PPO: 20% of the Plan's allowance (calendar year deductible applies) Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies)